LiamLlamazares/math_blog/_posts/2022-05-26-The-Ito-integral.md

 subtle.
 In fact every adapted and jointly measurable stochastic process has a progressively measurable modification (see [1](https://link.springer.com/book/10.1007/978-1-4612-0949-2) page $5$).
-The proof of this fact is very lengthy and technical so we ommit.
+The proof of this fact is very lengthy and technical so we ommit it.
 However, this shows that if
 $X\in L^2(I\times\Omega,\mathcal{B}(I)\otimes\mathcal{F}\U \infty)$ (and in particular $X$ is jointly measurable), we may always choose a representative that is progressively measurable.
-This leads to some authors giving the defintion of the class of Itô integrable functions in terms of joint measurability instead of progressive measurability.
+This leads to some authors giving the definition of the class of Itô integrable functions in terms of joint measurability instead of progressive measurability.
 In the end both lead to equivalent definition.
 That said, this technicality is usually of little importance due to the following result.